cvg/Hierarchical-Localization/README.md

 The toolbox is composed of scripts, which roughly perform the following steps:

-1. Extract SuperPoint local features for all database and query images
+1. Extract local features, like [SuperPoint](https://arxiv.org/abs/1712.07629) or [DISK](https://arxiv.org/abs/2006.13566), for all database and query images
 2. Build a reference 3D SfM model
    1. Find covisible database images, with retrieval or a prior SfM model
-   2. Match these database pairs with SuperGlue
+   2. Match these database pairs with [SuperGlue](https://psarlin.com/superglue/) or the faster [LightGlue](https://github.com/cvg/LightGlue)
    3. Triangulate a new SfM model with COLMAP
 3. Find database images relevant to each query, using retrieval
-4. Match the query images with SuperGlue
+4. Match the query images
 5. Run the localization
 6. Visualize and debug